secretcherry/chatbot-rag-projekt/README.md

 1. The question goes through a keyword filter first to catch obvious off-topic stuff (like "what is a cat" or "what time is it")
 2. If there's chat history, the question gets rewritten into a standalone search query so it makes sense without context
 3. The rewritten query is used to search the FAISS vector database
-4. The distance score of the best result is checked — if it's too far from anything in the docs, it gives up early
+4. The distance score of the best result is checked, if it's too far from anything in the docs, it gives up early
 5. The retrieved documents get reranked using a CrossEncoder model to make sure the most relevant ones end up on top
 6. The top 3 documents are passed to the LLM as context
-7. The LLM answers based only on that context — if the answer isn't there, it says it doesn't know
+7. The LLM answers based only on that context, if the answer isn't there, it says it doesn't know

 ---